netraular/habbo-furni-asset-pipeline/README.md

     *   Raw API responses are saved to `/assets/3_metadata_raw_api`.
     *   Processed and organized JSON files are saved to `/assets/3_metadata_processed_api`.

-> **Status:** Fully implemented.

 ---

-### ✅ Step 4: Merge All Data Sources
+### ✅ Step 4: Create Self-Contained Furni Packages

-This is the final data processing step.
-A custom script merges the information from all previous steps into a single, clean, and unified data structure for each furni.
+This is the final and most important step.
+It merges all data and assets from the previous steps into clean, portable, and application-ready packages.

+*   **Method:** A custom Python script (`scripts/merge_furni_data.py`) performs an **asset-driven merge**:
+    *   It reads the local `furni.json` from Step 2 to identify all possible color variations for an object.
-*   **Method:** A custom Python script (`scripts/merge_furni_data.py`) combines the local data from Step 2 with the external API metadata from Step 3.
+    *   For each variation, it finds the corresponding API metadata from Step 3.
-*   It filters out non-renderable items and structures the data for optimal use in applications like an isometric editor.
+    *   It copies all necessary visual assets (icons and rendered images) into a new, organized structure.
+    *   All paths within the final `data.json` are relative, making each package completely self-contained.

 *   **Output:** The final, application-ready data is saved in `/assets/4_final_furni_data`.
+Each furni has its own folder which acts as a complete package, containing:
+    *   A central `data.json` file with all merged metadata.
+    *   An `icons/` subfolder with all variant icons.
+    *   A `renders/` subfolder with all variant renders.

-Each furni has its own folder containing a `data.json` file.
-This is the **definitive output** of the pipeline.
+    This structure is the **definitive output** of the pipeline.
+For example:

-> **Status:** Fully implemented.
+    ```
+    /assets/4_final_furni_data/
+    └── rare_dragonlamp/
+        ├── data.json
+        ├── icons/
+        │   ├── rare_dragonlamp_icon_0.png
+        │   └── rare_dragonlamp_icon_1.png
+        └── renders/
+            ├── rare_dragonlamp_dir_2_0_no_sd.png
+            └── rare_dragonlamp_dir_4_0_no_sd.png
+    ```

 ---